typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 enablePlugins(JavaAppPackaging)
 ```

 Alternatively you may choose to enable [JavaServerAppPackaging](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html) instead.
-The `JavaServerAppPackaging` plugin provides all the features provided by the `JavaAppPackaging` plugin with some additional [server features](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html#features).
+The `JavaServerAppPackaging` plugin provides all the features provided by the `JavaAppPackaging` plugin with some additional [server features](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html#features) such as daemon user/group support and support for `/etc/default`.

 ```
 enablePlugins(JavaServerAppPackaging)